 Prolonged incidents remain a minority, but carry heavy impact

-Multi-step API monitors simulate real user journeys by executing a sequence of chained API calls.
-This enables teams to detect failures that single-step monitors often miss, including issues with authentication, session handling, or interdependent services.
-As a natural evolution from single-step monitoring, multi-step checks provide immediate, actionable insights, making them a popular entry point for teams advancing their API monitoring capabilities.
+End-to-end API monitoring simulates real user journeys by executing a sequence of chained API calls.
+This enables teams to detect failures that single-step checks often miss, such as issues with authentication, session handling, or interdependent services.
+As a natural evolution from single-step monitoring, end-to-end monitors provide immediate, actionable insights, making them a popular entry point for advancing API monitoring capabilities.
 Legal Services' use of end-to-end API monitoring highlights the industry’s need for secure, traceable digital workflows.
 These include document submission, identity verification, and regulatory compliance checks, which require consistent, end-to-end validation.
+With end-to-end monitoring, you can:

 ADOPTION OF ADVANCED MONITORING